shivangikd/Intro/README.md

 I am an analytics professional with more than 5 years of experience in the field of Analytics.
 For the last 1.5+ years, I have been working as a Senior Data Scientist, Technology Consultant at Ernst & Young in AI & Data Team collaborating with top Financial Institutions.

-I graduated from the University of Washington with a Master of Science in Business Analytics.
+Prior to that, I graduated from the University of Washington with a Master of Science in Business Analytics with 3.98 GPA.

-Highlights:
+##Highlights:

 • Business Intelligence and Analytics Consultant (Intern) from June 2021 to June 2022 at CommonSpirit Health.
 Project manager for the student team for 6 months.